Carrot Ginger Soup

 How to make Roasted Carrot Soup:

-- Roast Carrots.
+Roast Carrots.
 Preheat oven to 400 degrees.
-Line a baking sheet with parchment paper.
-Place sliced carrots and onions on the baking sheet, drizzle with olive oil, salt, and pepper, and roast until fork tender, approximately 20 minutes.
-Remove from oven, and let the veggies cool slightly.
+Line two baking sheets with parchment paper.
+Place sliced carrots and onions on the baking sheets, drizzle with olive oil, salt, and pepper, and roast until fork tender, approximately 20-25 minutes.
+Remove pans from the oven, and let the veggies cool slightly.

-- Sauté garlic and ginger.
+Sauté garlic and ginger.
 Heat a medium saucepan over medium heat.
 Add a drizzle of olive oil, and the garlic and ginger.
 Sauté for about one minute, and then add this to the blender.
-Pulse again until well combined.
+Add seasonings (onion powder, dried thyme, salt, and pepper) to the blender as well.

-- Cook mixture on stove top.
-Pour the carrot mixture back to the sauce pan, and then add remaining broth.
+Cook the mixture on the stovetop.
+Pour the carrot mixture back into the saucepan, and then add the remaining broth.
 Stir well, and cook for a few minutes.
 Then add heavy cream and cook until heated and very smooth.

-- Serve.
-Serve carrot soup with an additional sprinkle of red pepper flakes, and some crusty bread.
-Enjoy!
+Serve.
+Serve hot soup with an additional sprinkle of red pepper flakes and another swirl of cream.

 What to serve with Roasted Carrot Soup:

-- Cracked Wheat Bread – Soup and crusty bread just go together!
+- Cracked Wheat Bread or Garlic Sourdough Bread – Soup and crusty bread just go together!

 - Kale and Quinoa Salad – One of my all-time favorite salads, and super healthy too.